-David Bednall is recognized as one of the leading choral composers of his generation and studied for a PhD in Composition with Professor John Pickard at the University of Bristol.
-He is Organist of The University of Bristol, Sub Organist at Bristol Cathedral and conducts The University Singers.
+David Bednall is recognized as one of the leading choral composers of his generation.
+He studied for a PhD in Composition with Professor John Pickard at the University of Bristol and is signed to Oxford University Press.
+He is a Teaching Fellow and Organist of The University of Bristol, Sub Organist at Bristol Cathedral and Director of The University Singers.
 He studied with Dr. Naji Hakim and David Briggs and was Assistant Organist at Wells Cathedral.

 He was Organ Scholar at The Queen’s College, Oxford and then at Gloucester Cathedral.
 He also spent periods there as Acting Director of Music and Acting Assistant Organist and was closely involved with the Three Choirs Festival.